-On and after October 1, 2009, the director fee was increased to \$185,000, of which \$92,500 is payable in cash and the balance is payable in restricted shares of LCAPA, LINTA and LSTZA.
-See "-Director Restricted Share Grants" below for information on the restricted stock awards granted in 2009 to the nonemployee directors.
+Director Fees.
+Each of our directors who is not an employee of our company is paid an annual fee of \$185,000 (which we refer to as the director fee), of which \$92,500 is payable in cash and the balance is payable in restricted shares of LCAPA, LINTA and LSTZA.
+See "- Director Restricted Share Grants" below for information on the restricted stock awards granted in 2010 to the nonemployee directors.
 Each of our directors who resides outside of Colorado receives \$2,000 per meeting for attending meetings at our offices in Englewood, Colorado.
 The chairman of the audit committee of our board of directors and each other member of that committee is paid an additional annual fee of \$30,000.
 With respect to our executive committee, each nonemployee member thereof receives an additional annual fee of \$10,000 for his participation on the committee.
 With respect to our compensation committee and nominating and corporate governance committee, each member thereof receives an additional annual fee of \$10,000 for his participation on each such committee, except that any committee member who is also the chairman of that committee instead receives an additional annual fee of \$20,000 for his participation on that committee.
 The \$92,500 cash portion of the director fees, the meeting fees and the fees for participation on committees are payable quarterly in arrears in cash only.
-The foregoing increase in director compensation was adopted in an effort to provide our board members with a more competitive compensation package, following a review of the director compensation paid by our peer companies.